 Plants as a connection

 Ants can use some plants, trees or bushes as a connection from the garden to your house.
 For example, there might be a branch very close to the kitchen window.
 Ants will use it to easily get to your home.

 Yes, salt can be another attractive source.
-There is a study which explains that ants living far from sea or ocean tend to search for salt as they have less access than ants that live close by the seaside.
+There is a study that explains that ants living far from the sea or ocean tend to search for salt as they have less access than ants that live close by the seaside.

 How Do Ants Get in the House?